jsloyer/jsloyer/content/post/ibm-container-service-cabin.md

 you can then use that in app for your token

-Open up the Cabin app on your phone, if you havent downloaded it you can download it from Google Play or the App Store by searching for `cabin kubernetes`.
+Open up the Cabin app on your phone, if you haven't downloaded it you can download it from Google Play or the App Store by searching for `cabin kubernetes`.

 Open the app enter the `Master URL` from a couple steps above in the URL field, make sure you have `https://` and the port after the IP address.